HarshaAdusumalli-USDA/GitHub_Proposed_Changes/.github/ISSUE_TEMPLATE/report-a-bug-.md

 If applicable, add screenshots to help explain your problem.

 **Note**
-Please select the Type and Priority of the issue
+Please select the Type and Priority for this issue